SiriusBitsLLC/siriusbits/AI_DOCS/duties-and-activities-per-role.md

 - Led the migration of multiple corporate websites to a modern and secure managed service controlled by the client's internal IT team.
 - Designed and developed inbound marketing page templates to meet the needs of senior leadership's mission to grow awareness and drive lead volume.
-- Led a comprehensive redesign and development of the corporate websites with an expansive architecture designed to adddress the gaps in digital presense and customer success.
+- Led a comprehensive redesign and development of the corporate websites with an expansive architecture designed to address the gaps in digital presence and customer success.

 ## AMP42 - Founding Partner, Data Strategy & Activation